 For many people, the last half of October is the peak time to visit the area.
 The weather affects the times of color peaks, but usually a lot of color will last into early November regardless.
 The guessing game of when and where the peaks will occur is made easier by the helpful park rangers.
-Check the updates on the Fall Colors update page at the park website.
+Check the updates on the Fall Colors from Great Smoky Mountains Association.

 Cold weather and rain both enhance the fall colors – the cold hastens the leaves turning, and the colors appear more vivid in rain.
 The only weather upset that people wish against is strong winds that can blow leaves off the trees.

 The scenic opportunities are vast in the area.
 See our guide to Scenic Driving in Great Smoky Mountains National Park, and also our guide to Hiking in Great Smoky Mountains National Park.
 And for some sure-fire great destinations, here are some top ones situated all along the same road: